Niagarette River: Fauna

+Dard barré - Épinoche à cinq épines - Lamproie de l'Est - Méné à museau arrondi - Méné à nageoires rouges - Méné bec-de-lièvre - Méné paille - Meunier noir - Mulet à cornes - Mulet perlé - Naseux des rapides - Omisco - Raseux-de-terre noirs - mulet perlé.
+Fish photos some with English translation:

+The majority of fish species were sampled by the Corporation d'Aménagement et de Protection de la Sainte-Anne in 2002 (CAPSA).

 History

-Two major floods have been reported in the history of the Niagarette River, in 1939 and in 1973.
-On August 10, 1939, the erosion of the banks of the Niagarette river had damaged the low walls of cement and the rip-rap of the banks near the buildings south of the village of Saint-Casimir.
+Two major floods have been reported in the history of the Niagarette River, in 1939 and in 1973, On August 10, 1939, the erosion of the banks of the Niagarette river had damaged the low walls of cement and the rip-rap of the banks near the buildings south of the village of Saint-Casimir.
 This sudden flood also damaged the route 363 and swept away the residences of the families of Réjean Lépine and Rolland Duchesneau, located near the course of the river as well as part of their respective terrain.
 The houses of MM.
 Victorin Naud and Lévis Tessier were also damaged.

 On October 29, 1986, the Gazette officielle du Québec published decree 1512–86 at the request of the municipality of Saint-Casimir for the reconstruction of a dam for the purpose of aqueduct on the bed of the Niagarette river.

 In 1998, the municipality of Saint-Casimir had a project to divert the Niagarette river by giving it a more rectilinear route in order to resolve its flooding problems.
 The Niagarette river then had a meander more than 200 meters long, suitable for the formation of ice jams during the snowmelt.